 A Visitor's Guide to Exploring Downtown Dallas, TX

-Dallas is one of the top 10 largest cities in the United States, and the skyscrapers that define its downtown district speak to this size.
-The enormity of Dallas isn't overwhelming, though, at least not in the downtown district.
+Dallas is one of the top 10 largest cities in the United States, with the skyscrapers in its downtown district speaking to this size.
+However, the enormity of downtown Dallas isn't overwhelming — not if you know what you're looking for.

-Whether you're a first-time visitor or frequent traveler who'd like to know more, this visitor's guide to "Big D" lays out the best attractions, entertainment, and hotels in Dallas.
+Whether you're a first-time visitor or frequent traveler who'd like to know more, this visitor's sightseeing guide to "Big D" lays out the best tourist attractions, entertainment, and hotels in Dallas.

 On This Page: